LoganFlaherty/sigil-language/README.md

 Limitations:
 - Can only handle strings.
 - Cannot declare new sources inside a sigil.
-Declare it right over it if it's meant to only be use there.
+Declare it right over it if it's meant to only be used there.
 It isn't supported directly, but more for readability.

 ## Goals
 I would like to continue to develop sigil further by including all standard data types and built in functions.
 A milestone project goal with sigil is be to be able to built a fully functional calculator minus graphs.